Charles E. Bennison: Diocesan financial dispute

-During Bennison's episcopacy, the Diocese of Pennsylvania developed serious divisions over the management of church finances.
+During Bennison's episcopacy, the Diocese of Pennsylvania developed divisions over the management of church finances.
 Calls arose for Bennison to step down, which he resisted.
 The financial crisis came to a head in 2006, when the Standing Committee of the diocese voted twice to request Bennison's resignation, alleging the misappropriation of approximately $11.6 million from diocesan trust funds.
 This followed the committee's repeated refusal to accept the reappointment of diocesan chancellor William Bullitt, who advised Bennison on financial matters, and the defeat of the 2006 budget in a diocesan convention.
 A major point of controversy was the planned use of $1.2 million in unrestricted net assets.
 Meanwhile, the Diocesan Council passed a resolution in support of Bennison, and Bishop Clayton Matthews of the church Office of Pastoral Development was called in to mediate.

 On November 6, 2006, the Standing Committee filed a complaint against Bennison with church authorities, charging that he had usurped its "canonical prerogatives and authority" by spending money and transferring funds without the committee's consent.
 Bennison responded that the complaint had no merit, saying, "I have never spent any money in the diocese without the approbation of various governance bodies."
 The chancellor to Presiding Bishop Katharine Jefferts Schori forwarded the complaint to a review committee in March 2007.